Yahoo! Inc. (2017–present)

 Yahoo!
 Inc. is an American multinational technology company that focuses on media and online business.
-It is the second and current incarnation of the company, after Verizon Communications acquired the core assets of its predecessor and merged them with AOL in 2017.
-The resulting subsidiary entity was briefly called Oath Inc. In December 2018, Verizon announced it would write down the combined value of its purchases of AOL and Yahoo! by $4.6 billion, roughly half; the company would be renamed Verizon Media the following month in January 2019.
+It is the second and current incarnation of the company, after Verizon Communications acquired the core assets of the original Yahoo!
+Inc. and merged them with AOL in 2017.
+The resulting subsidiary entity was briefly called Oath Inc. In December 2018, Verizon announced it would write-down the combined value of its purchases of AOL and Yahoo! by $4.6 billion, roughly half; the company was renamed Verizon Media the following month in January 2019.

-On May 3, 2021, Verizon announced that 90 percent of the division would be acquired by American private equity firm Apollo Global Management for roughly $5 billion, and would simply be known as Yahoo; Verizon would retain a 10 percent stake in the new group.
+On May 3, 2021, Verizon announced that 90 percent of the division would be acquired by American private equity firm Apollo Global Management for roughly $5 billion, and would simply be known as Yahoo!; Verizon would retain a ten percent stake in the new group.
 The acquisition was completed on September 1, 2021.